 - Safety – does the employee feel safe enough at work to be their full self?

-8 Effective Employee Engagement Strategies to Lead you to Success
+5 Effective Employee Engagement Strategies to Lead you to Success

-So keeping all the above in mind, let’s take a look at the 8 most effective employee engagement strategies to lead you to success.
+So keeping all the above in mind, let’s take a look at the 5 most effective employee engagement strategies to lead you to success.

-1. Provide opportunities for growth
+1. Provide Opportunities for Growth

-Providing real growth opportunities will demonstrate your commitment to your employees and prove that recruiting and hiring internally and being able to ‘climb the ladder’ is achievable.
-Allowing your staff to increase their knowledge level and expertise will impact the worker’s self-esteem and make them feel more valued as a member of the team and will avoid disengagement.
+Providing real growth opportunities will demonstrate your commitment to your employees, by recruiting and hiring internally you show that ‘climbing the ladder’ is achievable.
+Allowing your staff to increase their knowledge level and expertise will impact the worker’s self-esteem, make them feel more valued and will avoid disengagement.
 This in turn will lead to higher employee engagement, satisfaction and happiness.

-What is a career development plan?
+What is a Career Development Plan?